gaogaotiantian/ColorFightAI/README.md

 * You can only attack one cell at a time.
 During that time, you are not able to attack other cells.

 * The time you need to occupy a cell is based on the last time when the cell is occupied.
 The longer the time is, the easier it would be to be attacked.
 The minimum time to occupy a cell is 2s.
+(The equation of the time to occupy is ```2 + 20 * (2 ^ (-x/20))```.
+So when it's just occupied, it takes 22s to attack it.
+After 20s, it becomes 12s.
+After around 55s, it becomes 5s)

 * You can attack your own cell to refresh the occupy time, but it would take the same amount of time as other players attacking it.